 They lived in harmony, protecting their resources and taking care of the environment.
 Native Americans were first class survivors.
 Their traditional skills are mostly forgotten or ignored by our modern society, instead of learning from these master survivors.

 When the first contact occurred, the Native American peoples were very different from the Christian and proto-industrial immigrants.
-The bulk of tribes of Native Americans utilized their agricultural lands and hunting grounds to use for the entire tribe.
-Whereas European people had ideas of property rights, that related to land, that were completely different views to the natives.
+The bulk of tribes utilized their agricultural lands and hunting grounds to use for the entire tribe.
+Whereas European people had ideas of property rights, that related to land, that were completely alien to the natives.

 This pressure to assimilate them as citizens was both voluntary and forced; it became a major policy via American administrations.
 Within the 19th Century, tensions rose, and warfare occurred between Native Americans and settlers from the newly-formed U.S. The US Congress, in 1830, passed the ‘Indian Removal Act’ which gave authorization to the US government to remove and relocate Native Americans to lands which were established West of the Mississippi River.

-There were many Indian Wars up until the 1890s, and then decreased (but still present) into the 20th Century.
-Eventually, the US forced a range of treaties and land cessions and established numerous reservations for the Native Americans across western states.
+There were many ‘Indian Wars’ up until the 1890s, and even up until the early 20th century, though less frequent.
+Eventually, the US forced a range of treaties and land cessions and established numerous reservations for Native Americans across western states.
 In 1924, any Native American who was not already a US citizen was automatically given that status by Congress.

 Interestingly William “Buffalo Bill” Cody launched his Wild West Show in 1883, and it ran for thirty years.
 His traveling show consisted of hundreds of horses, buffalo, deer, elk, cattle, donkeys, mules, twenty-five cowboys, around a dozen cowgirls and over one hundred Native American performers.